zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - There are no state proofs in gRPC, so gRPC queries should be sent to trusted Validator or Observer nodes only.
 - Tendermint RPC
   - Tendermint RPC OpenAPI specification can be found in <https://zigbee-alliance.github.io/distributed-compliance-ledger/>.
   - Tendermint RPC is exposed by every running node at port `26657`.
 See <https://docs.cosmos.network/v0.45/core/grpc_rest.html#tendermint-rpc>.
   - Tendermint RPC supports state proofs.
 Tendermint's Light Client library can be used to verify the state proofs.
     So, if Light Client API is used, then it's possible to communicate with non-trusted nodes.
   - Please note, that multi-value queries don't have state proofs support and should be sent to trusted nodes only.
+  - Refer to [this doc](./tendermint-rpc.md) to see how to [subscribe](./tendermint-rpc.md#subscribe) to a Tendermint WebSocket based events and/or [query](./tendermint-rpc.md#querying-application-components) an application components.

 `NotFound` (404 code) is returned if an entry is not found on the ledger.